Follow this guide to find essential information for traveling to Taiwan.

 Best of all, when flying in October, you’ll avoid flying during the peak summer season.
 You’ll also dodge the holiday season (November and December), giving you the best deal on your tickets.

 I cover more details about what Taiwan would be like each month.
-That way, you can make the best decision possible
+That way, you’ll make the best decision possible

 Which Month Is Typhoon Season in Taiwan?